A Model Partnership

 FirstChoice Medical Group (Central Valley, CA) is a leading IPA caring for about 70,000 Medicare and Medicaid members in Fresno and Madera counties.
 Health plan collaborators include local, regional and national health plans, such as Anthem, Blue Shield of California, CalViva Health, and Humana who are committed to innovating the delivery system with their physician organization partners.

 Central Ohio Primary Care Physicians Medical Group is the largest independent medical group in the country with over 300 providers treating forty percent of the local market’s patients.
 With over 25,000 Medicare Advantage patients, COPC is collaborating with the leading local and national health plans in central Ohio.

 Sequoia Health, a partnership with Golden Valley Health Centers, an FQHC, brings value-based care delivery model to the underserved Medi-Cal members in the San Joaquin Valley, CA.

-Paradigm Senior Care Advantage, Pioneer Physicians Network, a leading primary care independent physician group in Northeast Ohio, is collaborating with agilon health to launch Paradigm Senior Care Advantage, an innovative new model designed to deliver high-quality, affordable care to an estimated 10,000 seniors in Northeast Ohio beginning in 2019.
+Paradigm Senior Care Advantage: Pioneer Physicians Network, a leading primary care independent physician group in Northeast Ohio, collaboratd with agilon health to launch Paradigm Senior Care Advantage, an innovative new model designed to deliver high-quality, affordable care to an estimated 10,000 seniors in Northeast Ohio beginning in 2019.
 Pioneer Physicians Network has 50 board-certified primary care providers practicing at 16 locations with specialties of Family Practice, Pediatrics, and Internal Medicine.

 News from Our Platform Partners